SimonFrost-Arm/draft-frost-rats-eat-collection/draft-frost-rats-eat-collection.md

 This process will be custom to the relevant profile for the Token Collection and take into account any individual verification per entry and/or verification for the objects considered collectively, including the intra token integrity scheme.
 As there is no overall signature for the Collection, protection against malicious modification must be contained within the entries.
 It is expected that there exists a cryptographic binding between entries, this can for example be one to many or one to one in a (chain) series.
+The implementation of creating these bindings may involve passing data across ABIs.
+This provides an attack vector on the integrity of the collection which must be considered within any threat model.
+With respect to binder claims, these require integrity protection.
+This protection can either be provided by the signature on the token entry which contains the binder or, in the case where the entry does not have a signature, by including the binder claim with any other claims when preparing input into a cryptographic binding function.
 Depending upon the use case and associated threat model, the freshness of entries may need extra consideration.

 # IANA Considerations